GM set to announce sale of Opel and Vauxhall to France's PSA

 The agreement with PSA will include Vauxhall, Opel's British brand.
 GM said last month it was talking to PSA about a sale.

-The companies have called a joint news conference for 3.15 am ET on Monday, and GM will brief investors at 7.45 am.
+The companies have called a joint news conference in Paris for 9:15 am Monday (3:15 am ET), and GM will brief investors at 7:45 am.

 Opel, based in Germany, and Vauxhall have been part of GM (GM) since the 1920s but they've lost money for each of the past 16 years.
 Those losses now add up to more than $18 billion, according to GM's own figures.